finos/legend/docs/getting-started/contribute-to-legend.md

 1. [Contribute code](contribute-to-legend.md) to any of the Legend components by submitting a pull request.

 2. Start using Legend Studio to provide feedback, and contribute to, existing models.
 Request access to the modeling instance at https://www.finos.org/legend and go [through our Getting started guide](create-workspace.md).
-Does everything work as expected?
-If not, we're always looking for improvements.
-Let us know by [opening an issue](https://github.com/finos/legend/issues/new/choose).
+If you encounter an issue, let us know by [opening an issue](https://github.com/finos/legend/issues/new/choose).

 3. [Help build out the documentation](contribute.md#Contribute-documentation).
 If you find anything that's confusing or can be improved, submit a pull request.